N-1-C-0/Simple-YouTube-Video-Downloader/README.md

-Simple YouTube Video Downloader with GUI written in Python you just need the library pytube and tkinter.
+Simple YouTube Video Downloader with GUI written in Python you need the library pytube and tkinter.